 Checking Out a Book

-The books located on the second floor of the library may be checked out using your college ID.
-The books are arranged according to the Library of Congress classification system.
-Guides to the LC classification system are posted on the ends of the shelves in the library.
+The Robbins Library and Learning Commons has more than 45,000 volumes and subscribes to numerous periodicals.
+Students may check out books located on the second floor of the library using their college ID.
+The library has arranged these books according to the Library of Congress Classification System and has posted guides on the ends of the shelves.

 Printing, Copying, and Faxing